keithwhor/multithread.js/README.md

 All variables passed to functions must be JSON-serializable, meaning only Arrays, Objects, and base types (Number, String, Boolean, null).
 Same with return variables.
 No custom objects or prototypes.

 Objects and Arrays, as passed to any threaded function, will be deep-copied (passed by value, not reference).

+Additionally, threaded functions do not have access to the DOM.

 Thank You